TinaGuo918/Web-Scraping/README.md

-# web-scrapy
+# Web Crawler

-Here is an example of how to extracte the data from indeed.
+## Here is an example of how to extracte the data from indeed.